 GPS (Global Positioning System) technology is an extremely common feature and tool in today’s world.
 For example, GPS can be found in our smartphones, satellite navigation systems, and in the microchips of our household pets.

-GPS tracking has the ability to track anyone and anything in real time, working over a string of connected satellite system networks.
+GPS tracking has the ability to track anyone and anything in real-time, working over a string of connected satellite system networks.

 The advanced capabilities of today’s asset tracking software providers have taken GPS technology and implement it into the workplace to track business assets.
 This allows for real-time tracking, live locations and historical location data of each trackable asset.

 However, GPS tracking can be more beneficial to one type of industry than to another.
-For example, using GPS technology to track larger business assets like vehicles and machinery would be more efficient that using GPS to track furniture in an IT Centre.
+For example, using GPS technology to track larger business assets like vehicles and machinery would be more efficient than using GPS to track furniture in an IT Centre.

-The ability to use GPS and track company assets in real-time can be achieved by either using a specified hand held GPS device or via a cloud-based app.
-A cloud-based app, which is offered in many top quality asset tracking systems, would allow you to see real-time locations across desktops, tablets and mobiles.
+The ability to use GPS and track company assets in real-time can be achieved by either using a specified handheld GPS device or via a cloud-based app.
+A cloud-based app, which is offered in many top-quality asset tracking systems, would allow you to see real-time locations across desktops, tablets and mobiles.

-The Advantages of GPS Tracking
+5 advantages of GPS Asset Tracking

 - GPS locators tend to be small devices that can be placed anywhere